alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

    1. Stage 1: Identify faces
    2. Stage 2: Identify eyes from each face

-The latter approach would likely be more robust, since it forces the context around the eyes to be taken in to account.
+The latter approach has the potential to be more robust, since the eye identification model only has to consider faces, so is less likely to be "tricked" by other features in an image.
 However, it would be slower since two models need to be evaluated.

 In either approach, we can make use of pre-trained image classification models for the main trunk of the model: